chengli1986/571e/README.md

 ```

 * Before we look at what atomic operations are and why you care, you should know that atomic opera- tions on global memory are supported only on GPUs of compute capability 1.1 or higher.
 Furthermore, atomic operations on shared memory require a GPU of compute capability 1.2 or higher.
 Because of the superset nature of compute capability versions, GPUs of compute capability 1.2 therefore support both shared memory atomics and global memory atomics.
 Similarly, GPUs of compute capa- bility 1.3 support both of these as well.

+* The index of a thread and its thread ID relate to each other in a straightforward way: For a one-dimensional block, they are the same; for a two-dimensional block of size (Dx, Dy),the thread ID of a thread of index (x, y) is (x + y Dx); for a three-dimensional block of size (Dx, Dy, Dz), the thread ID of a thread of index (x, y, z) is (x + y Dx + z Dx Dy).
+There is a limit to the number of threads per block, since all threads of a block are expected to reside on the same processor core and must share the limited memory resources of that core.